Send an Enquiry

 Matters connected with transferability or share of ownership cannot be handled by unregistered business entities.
 It is tough to transfer proprietorships which are extensions of the proprietor and partnership firms with undefined assets.

-But a PLC is a separate legal entity possessing defined liabilities and assets, separate from its owners.
-This makes easy the process of transferring a registered business and sharing its ownership.
+However, a PLC is a separate legal entity possessing defined liabilities and assets, separate from its owners.
+This makes the process of transferring a registered business and sharing its ownership.
 The shares of the company are regarded as movable property and can be transferred easily.

-Shareholders are able to transfer their shares to any others merely by executing a form of share transfer and supplying the share certificates of the company.
+Shareholders can transfer their shares to any others merely by executing a form of share transfer and supplying the share certificates of the company.
 But such transfer of shares should be approved by the company’s Board of Directors.

 Option of selling the business

-The PLC can be sold completely transferred; the total process of sale is pretty simple and straightforward.
+• The PLC can be sold completely transferred; the total process of sale is pretty straightforward.
 Shares of a company can be transferred.
 There have been several exits for high premium prices to potential purchasers of the company.

 Own personal property